okarachidera/Smarthome/README.md

-# Smart Home Activity Prediction (MSc Project Revival)
+# Smart Home Activity Prediction (MSc Research Project)

 This repository is a cleaned-up rebuild of my 2021 MSc smart home research project: